StarCrusher96/Kerbal-Star-Systems-2/README.md

    - Wormholes = True/False : Whether or not to enable to wormhole network that connects the KSS2 systems.
 Take note that the network will be dynamic depending on which systems are installed.
    - HomeSwitch : Not currently implemented
    - HabitableWorlds : Not currently implemented
-   - DistanceFactor : Whether to change the stellar distances from the Kerbol system.
+   - DistanceFactor : Not currently implemented
    - Rescale : Whether to use a 2.5x or 10x rescale factor.
 This setting needs Sigma Dimensions installed: https://github.com/Sigma88/Sigma-Dimensions
    - SunAsteroids = True/False : Whether to enable or disable asteroid belts around Kerbol
    - ExtraSolarAsteroids = True/False : Whether to enable or disable asteroid belts around the various KSS2 systems
-   - RemoveLenseDirt = True/False : Removes lense dirt from all stars.

 ### Known Issues
    - Parallax Continued is not supported and will likely cause issues.
+However we set up Parallax 2.0 support to prevent game-breaking events.
    - Only Volumetric EVE is supported. legacy EVE is currently not supported.
 Support is planned.
 Use of legacy EVE with KSS2 will not cause issues though.

 ## Compatibility